MegaMagicPower/Another-Eden-Fish-Bot/README.md

 ## Can I run this over night without anything weird happening?
 You should be able to.
 If a macro breaks, it will finish it out and then enter an infinite loop (waiting to catch a fish) that it will never exit from.
 So at most you should only have random commands being entered for about 5 minutes max before this happens.

+## Bonus features
+I decided to include a couple of extra features that the bot can also do for you.
+Currently these are just the Baruoki/Ratle jump rope minigames.
+To activate these, go to the bottom of the config file and set the respective minigame from "0" to "1" and follow the instructions in the config file.